Trusted WordPress tutorials, when you need them most.

 The save and continue feature works seamlessly if you have long forms like surveys, questionnaires, or job applications or require many people to fill out the details at different stages in a workflow.

-That being said, let’s look at how you can add the save and continue functionality in WordPress forms.
+That being said, we’ll show you how you can add the save and continue functionality in WordPress forms.
+Here’s a quick overview of all the steps we’ll cover in the following sections:

-The easiest way of adding save and resume functionality in WordPress is by using WPForms.
+The easiest way to add save and resume functionality in WordPress is by using WPForms.
 It is the best WordPress contact form plugin, and over 6 million website owners use it.

-You also get pre-built form templates, numerous form fields for customization, and integration with popular email marketing tools and payment collection services like PayPal.
+You also get numerous form fields for customization and integration with popular email marketing tools and payment collection services like PayPal.

-Note: For this tutorial, we will be using the WPForms Pro version because it includes the Save and Resume addon.
+📝 Note: For this tutorial, we will be using the WPForms Pro version since it includes the Save and Resume addon and lets you access form entries.
 However, there is also a WPForms Lite version you can get started with.

 First, you will need to install and activate WPForms on your website.
 If you need help, then please see our tutorial on how to install a WordPress plugin.